 The LDS Church promotes a health code which includes total abstinence from alcohol, tobacco, coffee and tea.
 The Church claims that the Word was inspired of God during a time when society remained unaware of the ill effects of strong drink and excessive consumption of meat.

-Few members are aware that similar health codes and organized abstinence initiatives were known concepts of the day.
-Nor is it mere coincidence that National Day of Temperance occurred the very day prior to Joseph’s Word of Wisdom revelation, or how Smith’s revelatory language exactly mirrors the public discourse not only of the time, but literally that week.
+Few members are aware that similar health codes and organized abstinence initiatives were well known concepts of the day.
+Nor is it mere coincidence that American Temperance Society’s National Day of Temperance occurred the very day prior to Smith’s Word of Wisdom revelation, or how the revelatory language exactly mirrors the public discourse not only of the time, but literally of that week.

 The revelation was not a commandment and remained largely ignored for generations, as the prophets continued to drink, operating a distillery and control profitable alcohol distribution in Utah.
 The “eat meat sparingly” aspect of the revelation remains totally ignored even today, perhaps because the church owns 2% of Florida, including the nations largest cattle ranch – plus meat is tasty.
 (King Ranch in Texas has more land but fewer cattle)